The prismatic realization functor for Shimura varieties of abelian type

 \section{The Tannakian framework for prismatic \texorpdfstring{$F$-gauges}{F-gauges}}

-In this section we discuss the Tannakian aspects of the recent work of Bhatt--Lurie and Drinfeld on a certain refinement of the theory of prismatic $F$-crystals: the theory of prismatic $F$-gauges.
-We will then compare it with the Tannakian theory of prismatic $F$-crystals as developed in \cite{IKY1}.
-If undefined below, we refer the reader to \cite[\S1]{IKY1} for a recollection of standard notation, definitions, and results about prismatic $F$-crystals, and to \cite[Appendix A]{IKY1} for preliminary discussions of prismatic $F$-crystals, Tannakian theory, and stack-theoretic notions, respectively.
+In this section we discuss the Tannakian aspects of Drinfeld and Bhatt--Lurie's theory of prismatic $F$-gauges and compare it with the Tannakian theory of prismatic $F$-crystals as developed in \cite{IKY1}.
+We refer the reader to \cite[\S1]{IKY1}, \cite{BhattNotes}, and \cite[Appendix A]{IKY1} for preliminary discussions of prismatic $F$-crystals, Tannakian theory, and stack-theoretic notions, respectively.